microsoft/MixedRealityToolkit-Unity/Documentation/DevDocGuide.md

 Example:

-This links to the [BoundarySystem API](xref:Microsoft.MixedReality.Toolkit.Core.Definitions.BoundarySystem) as well as this short version: @Microsoft.MixedReality.Toolkit.Core.Definitions.BoundarySystem
+This links to the [BoundarySystem API](xref:MRTKPrefix.Boundary) as well as this short version: @MRTKPrefix.Boundary

 ```
-This links to the [BoundarySystem API](xref:Microsoft.MixedReality.Toolkit.Core.Definitions.BoundarySystem)
+This links to the [BoundarySystem API](xref:MRTKPrefix.Boundary)
-as well as this short version: @Microsoft.MixedReality.Toolkit.Core.Definitions.BoundarySystem
+as well as this short version: @MRTKPrefix.Boundary
 ```

 ## Adding new .md files to developer docs